corporate

 • and, finally, a third sub-portfolio for older age (the “third and fourth ages”), in which more dynamic investment strategies can be implemented

 A financial plan of this kind acts as both a compass and a roadmap.
 It should be regularly updated in order to reflect the impact of new decisions on your future wealth.
-In short, financial planning aims to efficiently ensuring that, when you reach retirement, you can enjoy the fruits of your labour earned throughout your working life.
+In short, financial planning aims to efficiently ensure that, when you reach retirement, you can enjoy the fruits of your labour earned throughout your working life.

 Important information